adelhassen/responsible_ml/README.md

 - **Consumer Financial Protection Bureau (CFPB)**: A government agency with the purpose of ensuring financial companies treat their members fairly.
 - **U.S. Financial Instituions**: They distribute mortgagaes so they can use this tool in-house to assess themselves for fairness prior to government evaluation.
-- **Machine learning due diligence organizations**: Third-party assessment of financial institutions,
+- **Machine learning due diligence organizations**: Third-party assessment of financial institutions.

 ### Primary inteded uses